Jaguar Breaks Guinness World Record by Towing Olympic Skier at 117 MPH Behind XF Sportbrake

 Hang on tight.

-Flying down a double-black diamond or slaloming your way down the ski slopes can be an adrenaline rush for any skier—but getting towed behind a speeding car takes things to a whole new level.
-Just ask Olympic skier Graham Bell: he recently broke a Guinness World Record for fastest skier towed behind a vehicle.
+Flying down a double black diamond or slaloming your way down the ski slopes can be an adrenaline rush for any skier, but getting towed behind a speeding car hits a whole new level.
+Olympic skier Graham Bell recently broke a Guinness World Record for fastest skier towed behind a vehicle.

 The impressive stunt took place in at Jaguar Land Rover's Arctic Revi Test Center in Arjeplog, Sweden.
-The vehicle of choice was the gorgeous Jaguar XF Sportbrake, a vehicle sadly not yet available in the U.S. The family-friendly wagon was able to achieve a sustained 117 mph in -18-degree Fahrenheit temperatures, while towing the intrepid Graham Bell.
-Credit the sustained speed to the 375-horsepower V-6 and the all-wheel-drive drivetrain, which Jaguar claims the XF Sportbrake can launch from 0 to 60 mph in 5.3 seconds—a very respectable time for a family wagon.
-(Yes, this is the same setup found in the sedan version of the XF, but we all know wagons are way cooler.)
+The vehicle of choice was the gorgeous Jaguar XF Sportbrake, a vehicle sadly not available in the US.
+The family-friendly wagon was able to achieve a sustained 117 mph in -18F temperatures while towing Graham Bell.
+We can credit the sustained speed to the 375 horsepower V6 and AWD drivetrain.
+Yes, this is the same setup found in the sedan version of the XF, but we all know wagons are way cooler.